Your Rights As A Patient

 Complaint or Concern: You have the right to express a complaint or file a formal grievance.
 You are entitled to information about Joint Township District Memorial Hospital's mechanism for initiation, review and resolution of complaints.

-- A patient representative is on staff to ensure your comfort and care, and is available to answer questions or concerns regarding your care or service you receive during your visit/stay.
+• A patient representative is on staff to ensure your comfort and care, and is available to answer questions or concerns regarding your care or service you receive during your visit/stay.
 We would like to help you get the issue resolved quickly and to your satisfaction, and encourage you to share your feedback with your nurse or any staff.
 If we were unable to resolve your concerns this way, and/or if you prefer, you may contact the patient representative at 419-394-3335, extension 2102.
 The patient representative will talk with you about your concern or complaints, and serve as an advocate to help communicate with individuals, and address any problems.
-Although most concerns can be resolved through this process, at any time you wish to discuss your concerns with an outside agency you may contact the Ohio Department of Health at 1-800-342-0553 or DNV Accreditation at 1-866-523-6842.
+Although most concerns can be resolved through this process, at any time you wish to discuss your concerns with an outside agency you may contact the Ohio Department of Health at 1-800-342-0553 or DNV Healthcare at 1-866-523-6842.
 If you have questions regarding Medicare coverage and your rights you may call 1-800-589-7337.
-For further reference, state agency addresses are shown on top of the next page.
+For further reference, state agency addresses are shown below.

 Medical Quality Improvement Organization Ohio KePRO